easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_04_module_naming_schemes.md

 There are a couple of advantages to this approach:

-* shorter module names;
+* shorter module names (or at least for the version part of the name);
 * less overwhelming list of available modules;
 * only compatible modules can be loaded together;

 However, the are some minor disadvantages too:

-* not all existing modules are directly visible;
+* not all existing modules are directly visible, so users have to learn how to find modules using ``module spider`` etc.;
 * gateway modules may have little meaning to end users;

 #### Length of module names

 When using a flat module naming scheme, module names can be fairly long and perhaps confusing.
-For our `HDF5` installation for example, we have `HDF5/1.10.6-gompi-2020a` as module name.
+For a `HDF5` installation with the EasyBuild common toolchains for example, one might have `HDF5/1.10.6-gompi-2020a` as module name.
 The `-gompi-2020a` part of the name refers to the toolchain that was used for this installation, but it may be confusing to some people (what kind of Pokémon is a "gompi"?!).

-In the example module hierarchy shown above, the module for `HDF5` is named `HDF5/1.10.6` which is basically the bare
+In the example module hierarchy shown above, the module for `HDF5` could simply be named `HDF5/1.10.6` which is basically the bare
 essentials: software name and version.
 That's way better, nice and clean!

 #### Amount of available modules